kirabase/hyper-shell/readme.md

 Here are a few examples:

 ```
-$ python dodo.py "git command to print the date of the last modification saved in the local repository"
+$ dodo "git command to print the date of the last modification saved in the local repository"
 git log -1 --format=%cd
 This command will print the date of the last commit made in the local repository.